Akhila1908/Age-detection-system/README.md

 ✅ Real-time results displayed on screen with bounding boxes ✅ Completely offline — no cloud dependencies

+# Key Technologies

+MediaPipe — face detection (fast and lightweight, by Google)

+OpenCV DNN (Caffe) — for age prediction using the pre-trained age_net.caffemodel

+Tkinter GUI — simple interface for upload/start/stop webcam

+NumPy — for averaging and smoothing age predictions

 # How it works

 Face Detection: